microbecode/Score-Milk-staking/README.md

 ## Smart contracts

-The staking contract is based on the staking contract by Synthetix (https://github.com/Synthetixio/synthetix/blob/c53070db9a93e5717ca7f74fcaf3922e991fb71b/contracts/StakingRewards.sol).
-The contract has been kept as close to the original as possible.

-The contracts are documented in more detail <a href='./contracts/README.md'>in the contracts folder</a>.
+The contracts are documented in detail <a href='./contracts/README.md'>in the contracts folder</a>.

 ## Deployment